 Meet Simon Borys

 Simon Borys is a former police officer turned Correctional Lawyer.
-He regularly appears before the Parole Board of Canada, the Ontario Parole Board, the Federal Court, and the Divisional Court.
-He has extensive experience representing clients at all jails and prisons in Ontario in parole matters, habeas corpus applications, disciplinary court, grievances, and judicial review.
+He regularly appears before the Parole Board of Canada, the Ontario Parole Board.
+He has extensive experience representing clients at all jails and prisons in Ontario in hearings and appeals, habeas corpus applications, disciplinary court, grievances, and judicial review.

 Simon is a Board Member of the Canadian Prison Law Association and Chair of the Association’s Advocacy Committee.
-He has represented the Canadian Prison Law Association at the Supreme Court, most recently in Chhina v Canada (Public Safety and Emergency Preparedness), 2019 SCC 29, on the scope of habeas corpus, and Attorney General of Quebec, et al. v.
-Alexandre Bissonnette (aka Bissonnette c.
-R. 2020 QCCA 1585) on the constitutionality of stacked life sentences.
+He regularly represents the Canadian Prison Law Association in its interventions at the Supreme Court.

 Simon regularly lectures to other lawyers and law students on correctional law.